wilsonwu738/StockWeiser/README.md

   - Tuesday: Focus on the UI interaction to make sure the web page respond appropriate to users actions.
   - Wednesday: Heavy CSS day for styling and any final touch for the logic or UI.
   - Thursday Morning: Final testing and deploy.

+## Future Implementation
+  - allow the user to search stocks in a search field and select multiple stocks
+  - the chart will update to show the prices for the stocks selected